Financial Aid FAQs

 - Because much of the information supplied on the FAFSA is taken from you and/or your parents’ (for dependent students) federal income tax forms, you should make every effort to prepare your income taxes early enough to complete the FAFSA accurately and completely.
 If you or your parents are unable to prepare your taxes early, use estimated income figures to complete the FAFSA.

-- Complete the entire form and use black ink.
-Unless instructed to do so, don’t leave any questions blank.
+- Complete the entire form; don’t leave any questions blank.

 - Be especially careful when entering numbers such as your Social Security number.

-- Double-check your answers before sending the FAFSA to the processing center.
+- Double-check your answers before submitting the FAFSA.

 10. What is Hilbert’s federal school code to be entered on my FAFSA?